 Cognitive Behavioral Skills You'll Need to Beat Anxiety

-Five essential skills for overcoming anxiety and getting on with a happy life
+Five essential skills for overcoming anxiety and getting on with a happy life.

 Posted Dec 05, 2012

-1. The Ability to Tolerate Uncertainty
+1. The ability to tolerate uncertainty.

-2. The Ability to Recognize Rumination
+2. The ability to recognize rumination.

 Rumination is when you're repeatedly bothered by a worry thought.
 When people ruminate, their problem solving capacity is reduced.
 If you're ruminating, it's often best to wait to attempt to problem solve until you can think about the issue without jumping straight into rumination mode.

-The best thing you can do when you're ruminating is accept that you're having whatever thoughts you're having, recognize that the thoughts might not be accurate, and allow the thoughts to pass in their own time rather than trying to block them out (Trying to block out distressing thoughts will just cause increased intensity and intrusions of the thoughts you're trying not to have).
+The best thing you can do when you're ruminating is accept that you're having whatever thoughts you're having, recognize that the thoughts might not be accurate, and allow the thoughts to pass in their own time rather than trying to block them out.
+Trying to block out distressing thoughts will just cause increased intensity and intrusions of the thoughts you're trying not to have.

 The key is recognizing thought distortions is to ask yourself what thoughts you're having when you feel distressed.
 Some of these thoughts are likely to be thought distortions.
-You can try doing a CBT Thought Record.